MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 - [Restart your HoloLens](https://support.microsoft.com/help/12642).

-## The Mixed Reality toolbar doesn’t appear on the Teams desktop application during a Dynamics 365 Remote Assist call.
+## The Mixed Reality toolbar doesn’t appear on the Teams desktop application during a Dynamics 365 Remote Assist call

 This might happen if Teams has downloaded a new version of the client application in the background but is still running the older version of the app.
 Restarting your PC will usually fix this issue.
 This also might happen if the Dynamics 365 Remote Assist HoloLens user has lost tracking.